apache/echarts-custom-series/custom-series/contour/README.md

 # @echarts-x/custom-contour

 `contour` is a custom series for [Apache ECharts](https://github.com/apache/echarts).
-It's typically used to ...
+It's typically used to visualize three-dimensional data—such as terrain elevation, temperature, or pollutant concentration—on a two-dimensional plane by connecting points of equal value (e.g., elevation or intensity) with contour lines.

 ![contour](https://raw.githubusercontent.com/apache/echarts-custom-series/main/custom-series/contour/screenshots/contour.svg)